How I Made AI Lead Scoring Context-Aware Using Weather Data and Multi-Provider Signals

 Results: Smarter Leads, Fewer False Positives

-Within two weeks of deploying this updated pipeline, we saw measurable improvements.
+Within two weeks of deploying this updated pipeline, I saw measurable improvements.
 The percentage of high-scored leads (8+) that resulted in sales-qualified meetings increased by 22%.
-More importantly, the noise in our system dropped—we were no longer chasing leads that looked good on paper but had low real-world momentum.
+More importantly, the noise in my system dropped—I was no longer chasing leads that looked good on paper but had low real-world momentum.

-We also gained operational flexibility.
-By decoupling provider logic and external data sources, we can now A/B test scoring strategies per provider or region.
+I also gained operational flexibility.
+By decoupling provider logic and external data sources, I can now A/B test scoring strategies per provider or region.
 Want to know if cold weather suppresses solar leads in Denver?
-We can measure it and adjust the model accordingly.
+I can measure it and adjust the model accordingly.

 If you're building AI-driven systems, don’t just feed it more user data.
 Look outside.
 The weather matters.
 The source matters.
 Context is everything.